truongbaan/COSC2769_FullStack_Group_Project/backend/backend.api.md

 }
 ```
 **Notes:**`
-- Image is stored as path in a bucket on Supabase.
+- Image is stored as path.
 ---